Different levels of check and disclosures

 AccessNI will write and tell you the independent reviewer's decision and your certificate will be issued.

-If you disagree with the decision, you can raise an appeal with AccessNI and ask for the certificate to be considered by the Independent Monitor.
-The Independent Monitor's decision is final.
+If you disagree with the decision, you can raise an appeal with AccessNI, providing additional information, and ask for the certificate to be considered by the Independent Reviewer.
+The Independent Reviewer's decision is final.